Jitendarkumara/TestingPurposecode/README.md

-As per our last discussion on 10th Nov  regarding Midterm Performance  some task is on the pending stage from your side  , is it completed or some task is pending from my
+As per our last discussion on 10th November regarding the Midterm Performance, some tasks were pending from your side.
+Please let me know whether they have been completed or if anything is still pending
-Please let know if any thing pending from side .